 The retina is the tissue in the back of the eye that contains the receptor cells for seeing.
 These receptor cells are called rods and cones.
 The rods are more effective in dim light and provide our less clear peripheral vision.
 The cones are responsible for providing our sharp, central 20/20 vision.
-The heaviest concentration of the cone receptors is located in the macula, a very small (it is only about 1.5 millimeters in size) but important part of the retina.
+The heaviest concentration of the cone receptors is located in the macula, a very small (about 1.5 mm) but important part of the retina.
 Macular Degeneration never affects the peripheral retina so, although the vision loss can be catastrophic, it does not result in total blindness.
 As we age the macula produces some yellowish-white particles called “drusen”.
 Drusen can be small (hard) or large (soft) and they collect in the retinal tissue as the degeneration progresses.
 These drusen deposits can be an early sign of age-related macular degeneration, or ARMD, although not all people with drusen go on to develop ARMD.

 The picture on the top right shows a normal retina.

 Dry ARMD accounts for about 90% of all macular degeneration.
 It is the more mild, typically slowly progressive form and usually affects vision to a lesser degree.
 It develops as the drusen deposits cause the macula to thin and break down, slowly leading to the loss of these receptors and eventually vision.
 It is sometimes hard to tell the difference between early ARMD drusen and that drusen which is seen in most normal aging eyes.
 There is currently no medical or surgical treatment for dry ARMD and it can progress to the wet form.